JuliaDiff/TaylorSeries.jl/paper/paper.md

 The purpose of `TaylorSeries.jl` is to provide a framework to exploit Taylor polynomials in one and more variables in the [Julia programming language](https://julialang.org) [@julia].
-In certain cases, it provides a very primitive CAS (computer algebra system), which works numerically and not symbolically.
+In certain cases, it provides a primitive CAS (computer algebra system), which works numerically and not symbolically.
 The package allows to manipulate polynomials of a specified maximum degree, including power and composition, as well as series expansions